Irfan Fandi: Youth

 Irfan started his career by going through the youth system of the National Football Academy (NFA).

 In March 2013, Irfan had an opportunity to secure his first overseas stint, which was supposed to be with Hércules, a second-tier Spanish professional club.
 However, he failed to secure a contract with the club due to visa issues.
-He later joined Chilean side A.C.
-Barnechea, signing a two-year contract with the Chilean Primera División club.
+He later joined Chilean side Barnechea, signing a two-year contract with the Chilean Primera División club.

 Universidad Católica

-Irfan then joined Chilean Primera División club Universidad Católica in 2014 and made his first team debut the following year, appearing from the bench for the club's senior team in the 81st minute, when Universidad Católica were leading 4-0 against San Luis de Quillota.
+Irfan then joined Chilean Primera División club Universidad Católica in 2014 and made his first team debut the following year, appearing from the bench for the club's senior team in the 81st minute, when Universidad Católica were leading 4–0 against San Luis de Quillota becoming the first Singaporean to play in the Chilean top flight league.
 However, Irfan later rejected a two-year contract from the club in order to return to Singapore and fulfil his National Service obligations.

 Young Lions

 On 5 March 2015, it was announced that Irfan would join S.League side Young Lions for the 2015 S.League season on a six-month contract.
 On the same day, he was immediately named in the starting line-up to face Tampines Rovers, due to an injury suffered by Shakir Hamzah.